JavaLangMarlon/JavaLangMarlon/README.md

 ## Hi there 👋

-Welcome to my profile! 😊 It seems that people enjoy seeing emojis here so please bear with me. 🤭😺 Some couple facts about me: 🤠
+Welcome to my profile! 😊 It seems that people enjoy seeing emojis here so please bear with me. 🤭😺 Some facts about me: 🤠
 - Name: Marlon 😁
 - E-Mail: marlonkapala@gmail.com 😲
 - Pronouns: he/him 😌